alephium/docs/docs/5min-overview.md

 - 04.2022 — Desktop wallet upgrade
 - 05-06.2022 — Explorer optimization & addition of Chain statistics
 - 06.2022 — Full node 1.4.0 with all of the major features for the Leman network upgrade implemented
-- 06.2022 — Beta version of contract SDK (alephium-web3)
+- 06.2022 — Beta version of dApp SDK (alephium-web3)
 - 06.2022 — Launch new testnet
 - 06.2022 — Leman Network Upgrade deployed on the testnet